AceDataCloud/SunoAPI/README.md

 Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, here filled in as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, here filled as `application/json`, which means JSON format.
 - `authorization`: the key to call the API, which can be directly selected after application.

 Additionally, we set the Request Body, including:

 - `action`: the action of this music generation task, default is `generate`, mainly includes: `extend`, `upload_extend`, `cover`, `upload_cover`, `replace_section`, `concat`, `stems`, `all_stems`, `remaster`.
-- `prompt`: the prompt for Suno's official inspiration mode.
+- `prompt`: the prompt for the inspiration mode from Suno.
 - `model`: the model for this music generation task, default is `chirp-v3-5`, mainly includes: `chirp-v3`, `chirp-v4`, `chirp-v3-5`, `chirp-v4-5`, `chirp-v4-5-plus`, `chirp-v5`.
-- `lyric`: the lyrics content for Suno's official custom mode.
+- `lyric`: the lyrics content for the custom mode from Suno.
 - `custom`: whether to use the custom mode, default is: `false`.
-- `instrumental`: the pure music option for Suno's official inspiration mode.
+- `instrumental`: the pure music option for the inspiration mode from Suno.
-- `title`: the music title for Suno's official custom mode.
+- `title`: the music title for the custom mode from Suno.
-- `style`: the music style for Suno's official custom mode.
+- `style`: the music style for the custom mode from Suno.
-- `style_negative`: the excluded style for Suno's official custom mode.
+- `style_negative`: the excluded style for the custom mode from Suno.
 - `audio_weight`: the proportion of the uploaded reference audio, range 0-1, the larger the more it relies on the reference audio.
 - `audio_id`: the ID of the reference music.
 - `overpainting_start`/`overpainting_end`: the start and end time in seconds for adding vocals to existing pure music.